fourdollars/http-resource/README.md

 ### Resource

 * url: **Required**
-* digest: Optional, check 'etag' in HTTP headers by default.
+* digest: Optional, check 'etag' in HTTP headers by default if HTTP headers contain it or it will download the content to generate the checksum.

 ```yaml
 resources: